bhardwajRahul/awesome-clawdbot-skills/README.md

 Skills in this list are sourced from [ClawdHub](https://clawdhub.com) (Clawdbot's public skills registry) and categorized for easier discovery.

-These skills follow the Agent Skill convention develop by Anthropic - an open standard for AI coding assistants.
-You can submit your new skills to this repo or directly to ClawdHub.
+These skills follow the Agent Skill convention develop by Anthropic, an open standard for AI coding assistants.

 ## Installation